 - We don’t include festivals where the focus is beer, wine, and spirits, primarily because adult beverage events typically include a fairly hefty tasting fee, with food cost added on top of that.

-- We don’t include festivals where the focus is not food, so most arts and music festivals, cultural celebrations, community events, and county fairs are not listed here, even though all of these events have plenty of food vendors and food trucks at the ready.
-(One exception is the Chinatown-ID Food Walk, which takes place within ID street festivals, but can be attended on it’s own and presents a great way to taste many favorite or new Asian foods at one place and time.)
+- We don’t include festivals here where the focus is not food.
+We have a separate page for these, including arts and music festivals, cultural celebrations, community events, and county fairs, even though all of these events have plenty of food vendors and food trucks at the ready.

 - We do include festivals with an admission fee above $15, if there is a discount available (such as early bird purchase, discount online advance purchase, or a coupon code).
 Hint: Volunteer at a food festival and you may get free food.

-Free food and more for volunteers.
+Volunteer for free food and more.
 Whether or not there is an admission charge, if the cost of attending a food festival is too steep, consider becoming a volunteer.
 Most community festivals and events have volunteer opportunities.
 In fact, most couldn’t run without a large number of people willing to help with setup, breakdown, and everything in-between from taking tickets to bussing tables and a slew of other tasks.
-Most volunteers at a food festival can work a few hours, get a free meal, and often a volunteer’s a t-shirt.
+Most volunteers at a food festival can work a few hours, get a free meal, and usually a volunteer’s a t-shirt.
 Free food and free clothes–what’s not to like?
-To sign-up as a food festival volunteer, check their website menu for “volunteer”.
+To sign-up as a food festival volunteer, check their website menu for “volunteer” and get yourself signed up.

 How to get the most out of food festivals